booms8/gulp-task-launcher/README.md

 # Atom gulp-task-launcher

-Automatically locates a gulpfile.[js|coffee] and displays the tasks.
+Automatically locates a gulpfile.[js|coffee] and imports the tasks.
 Tasks can be hidden from the interactable listing (such as those that should never be started individually).
 Tasks can be executed manually or a default run-on-launch task can be specified.

 Features:
  - Toggle with `cmd-alt-g`